ZirixCZ/dotfiles/README.md

 ##### Terminal emulator

 I just like Alacritty.
-Install it for your machine and copy the [alacritty.toml](https://github.com/ZirixCZ/dotfiles/blob/main/misc/alacritty/alacritty.toml) frthe misc directory.
+Install it for your machine and copy the [alacritty.toml](https://github.com/ZirixCZ/dotfiles/blob/main/misc/alacritty/alacritty.toml) from the misc directory.
 You'll want to tweak the settings a bit to match your likings.
 [Mainly the decorations](https://alacritty.org/config-alacritty.html).

 ##### Text editor